wiire-a/bully/README.md

-**A readonly subversion clone of this project exists at http://code.google.com/p/bully/source/checkout **

-**Prebuilt binary(s) can be downloaded from google code at http://code.google.com/p/bully/downloads/list **

 # OVERVIEW

 Bully is a new implementation of the WPS brute force attack, written in C. It is conceptually identical